China senior medical adviser: coronavirus pandemic "over by June" if countries act

 While only 85 of the cases in China have come from abroad, the rising number of such incidences has prompted authorities to shift their focus on containing the risk of imported cases.
 The total number of cases recorded in mainland China was 80,793.
 As of Tuesday, 62,793 people had recovered and been discharged from hospital, or nearly 80% of the infections.

+In Wuhan, the epicentre of the outbreak, 34,094 patients had been discharged from hospitals, but over half of them were still under observation at so-called "recovery stops" - quarantine venues repurposed from hotels and student dormitories.
+Hubei's health authority said the post-discharge quarantine was a precautionary measure, after a few discharged patients tested positive again.

 As of the end of Wednesday, the death toll in mainland China had reached 3,169, up by 11 from the previous day.
 Hubei accounted for 10 of the new deaths, including seven in Wuhan.
-The ruling Communist Party newspaper, the People's Daily, warned in an editorial that while the number of new virus cases in China was falling, conditions were still difficult and there were risks of more outbreaks.
+'ENORMOUS STRAIN'

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)